Run App via a Singularity¶

 Docker is a software containerization tool that allows you to package your App and its dependencies into a portable container that you can run on any machine that supports Docker engine, or singularity.

 Although you can create a fully functional standalone Docker container for your app, for Brainlife, we recommend to containerize only the App's environment and the dependencies, and not include the main part of your App (your python or Matlab scripts that drives your algorithm) on your container.

-In above example, I am using
+In the above example, I am using

 brainlife/dipy:0.13 as an environment container, and running app.py which is stored locally (comes with the github repo for my App) and injected into my environment at runtime.

-You can even share the same Docker container across multiple Apps that you and your lab members maintain, but you should make sure to specify the container version ("0.13" in above example) so that your App won't be affected when the container gets updated.
+You can even share the same Docker container across multiple Apps that you and your lab members maintain, but you should make sure to specify the container version ("0.13" in the above example) so that your App won't be affected when the container gets updated.

-We assume you already have your Brainlife app hosted on Github, and you are making changes inside a cloned git repo on a machine with Docker engine.
+We assume you already have your Brainlife app hosted on Github, and you are making changes inside a cloned git repo on a machine with the Docker engine.